vedpawar2254/prompterbase/README.md

-# High quality library if prompts for website builders (v0, lovable), images, videos
+# High quality library of prompts for website builders (v0, lovable), images, videos

 PLEASE CONTRIBUTE TO THIS PROJECT, I WILL BE WORKING ON THIS EXTENSIVELY THIS SUMMER !!